 Stephen says bitterly, "It is a symbol of Irish art.
 The

 cracked lookingglass of a servant."
-M. H. Abrams showed in a
+Before the players in

-of art conceived classically as a faithful mimetic
+conceived classically as a faithful mimetic representation of

 When he was living outside of Ireland, and struggling to get